 Custodial Credit Risk for Investments - To limit the risk that, in the event of the failure of the counterparty to a transaction, a government will not be able to recover the value of investment or collateral securities that are in possession of an outside party the District requires counterparties to register the securities in the name of the District and hand them over to the District or its designated agent.
-This includes securities in securities lending transactions.
-All of the securities are in the District's name and held by the District or its agent.
+This includes securities in securities are in the District's name and held by the District or its agent.